-Within our animal hospital network at Plattsburgh Animal Hospital, Peru and Adirondack Veterinary Hospitals, we cannot stress the importance of your pet having healthy teeth.
+Within our animal hospital network at Plattsburgh Animal Hospital and Adirondack Veterinary Hospital, we cannot stress the importance of your pet having healthy teeth.
 Dental hygiene is one of the most overlooked aspects of veterinary care.
 Ignoring the dental hygiene of your pet can often be the cause of serious - yet entirely preventable - illness.

 estimated that more than 80 percent of dogs and 70 percent of cats develop tooth and gum disease by the age of three.
 The most common dental condition affecting dogs and cats is periodontal

 disease.
 Periodontal disease is an infection and inflammation of the gums and supporting tissues of the teeth.
 The disease is caused by bacteria present in plaque and calculus (tartar).

 Periodontal disease begins when plaque and calculus build up on a pet’s teeth, especially below the gumline.
 Bad breath is often the first noticeable symptom of the disease.
 Bleeding,

 inflammation and receding gums, pain and difficulty chewing, loosening and the eventual loss of teeth are characteristic symptoms of the disease.

 Periodontal disease is classified under two categories: gingivitis and periodontitis.
 Gingivitis is the more mild form of periodontal disease and is an inflammation of the gum tissue resulting in redness, swelling and discomfort.
 With effective and timely teeth cleaning, gingivitis can be completely reversed.
 Untreated gingivitis can lead to periodontitis or severe inflammation around the tooth root, which in turn can lead to tooth loss.